 When does a fetus start looking like a baby?

 Around nine weeks.
 When you abort a baby at that stage, there are parts – arms, legs, torso, and head – that you have to put back together afterwards outside the womb to ensure that everything was suctioned out of the uterus.

 When does a fetus have a beating heart?

 What kind of women walk through the doors of Planned Parenthood?
 Are they mainly young teenagers who are vulnerable and can be easily convinced to have an abortion?

 It’s really across the board.
 We saw girls as young as 10 and women in their early 50s.
-But it’s pretty easy to convince any vulnerable women to have an abortion – no matter their age, education level, or socio-economic status.
+But it’s pretty easy to convince any vulnerable woman to have an abortion – no matter her age, education level, or socio-economic status.
 If she’s scared, vulnerable, or feeling alone, it’s pretty easy to talk a woman into it.